 In the final moments of Christian Petzold’s riveting, classy postwar melodrama, Phoenix, we hear Nelly sing ‘Speak Low,’ the beautiful 1943 love song written by Kurt Weill and Ogden Nash, which has played several times throughout the course of the film.
 It’s an emotional touchstone.
 Before the war, Nelly was a singer; this song is a reminder of her past, of Johnny, of her love for him and their life together.
 But now, things are quite different.
 As in the song’s melancholy lyrics, everything is now too late – a curtain is descending upon them.
 It is the end.

 It began 90 minutes earlier with Nelly’s return to Berlin, under the care of her friend, Lene (Nina Kunzendorf).
-Her face was heavily bandaged – she survived the death camp, but a bullet shattered her face.
+Her face was heavily bandaged – she survived Auschwitz, but a bullet shattered her face.
 Surgery remakes her; she takes the name Esther.
 But she is irrevocably changed, physically and psychologically.
 A faceless, nameless shell.
 Throughout the course of Petzold’s film, she begins to take form again.

 Standing beside Johnny at the piano in the film’s finale, Nelly’s transformation is complete.
 They are in a restaurant with some of their old friends, participating in a deception of Johnny’s making.
 Weeks before, when she arrived in Berlin, she tracked him down – her love for him the only thing she recognised of her old life.
 She introduced herself as Esther.
-He sees a slight resemblance to his wife, who he believes dead.
+He sees a slight resemblance to his wife, who he states, emphatically, is dead.
 Johnny sees a chance to claim his dead wife’s inheritance (she is the only surviving member of her family).
 He asks Esther/Nelly to move into his basement and rehearse being more like Nelly, which unknown to him, she is.
 It’s a tangled web and Petzold lets its threads unravel slowly.
 Along the way, Nelly discovers that Johnny betrayed her to the Nazis and divorced her before her arrest.
 With this knowledge and a broken heart, she takes the upper hand.

 If it sounds confusing (and to some, even far-fetched), that’s because Phoenix is a film about identity in crisis.
 Many critics have asked whether it’s plausible that Johnny doesn’t recognise Nelly?
 I wonder what the point of this line of questioning is.
 I’m not convinced that Petzold is saying that he doesn’t.
 Johnny is myopic; he sees only what he wants to, what suits his purpose, his version of history.
 Petzold uses him to interrogate the very concept of knowledge.
 Zerhfeld, skillfully, provides flickers of recognition that are quickly buried.
 He is an actor whose warm eyes draw us to his side, only to be pushed away as the case against him mounts.
 To acknowledge that Nelly lives, is to acknowledge his role in her history; to unveil his guilt.
 To believe it is true, that she is here, that she survived, would not only implicate him in her horror but require admission of the horror itself.

 Even more than an allegory of the postwar German identity, Phoenix is about the consequences of forgetting on national and individual identity.
 In the years immediately after the war, Germany experienced denial at a mass, societal level; a sort of collective forgetting and obliteration.
-Petzold shows us Berlin rebuilding (restoration as an act that entombs reality) and cabarets entertaining GIs with American songs, while Germans stumble, shell-shocked, through the rubble of their destroyed city.
+Petzold shows us Berlin rebuilding (restoration as an act that entombs reality) with cabarets entertaining GIs with American songs, while Germans stumble, shell-shocked, through the rubble of their destroyed city.
 The world is broken.
 People are broken.
 Life, after war, does not simply return to normal.

 Nelly has a desperate need to be remembered and to be seen as she truly is.
 It’s what fuels, in part, her decision to go along with Johnny’s plan.
 In a purely historical context, we might see Nelly and Johnny’s story as a parable for the stories that people – and indeed nations – tell themselves and what has to be forgotten, in order to step out of the past and move forward.
 Or perhaps, more accurately, the film is an expression of the idea that we must often tell ourselves lies in order to live, without disavowing the damage these lies wreak.